Knife Steels

 Elmax

-Manufactured by Uddeholm in Sweden since ??.
+Manufactured by Uddeholm in Sweden.
 A powder metallurgy steel that's very well balanced.
 An all-rounder that is a step up from N690/VG10.
 Being a powder metallurgy steel, it finishes beautifully and is also relatively easy to work.
-I like using it.
+I like it... a lot.

 Pro: Great all-rounder/well balanced